This article, The Double Induction Cooktop: We Review the Best of 2017, was last updated July 2018.

 - Auto shutoff after 180 minutes.

-Simple to operate, can use max settings on both burners simultaneously, different sized-burners (much like a regular-sized cooktop), 5 year warranty on motor.
+Simple to operate, can use max settings on both burners simultaneously, different sized-burners (much like a regular-sized cooktop), 5 year warranty.

 A max of 600W on one of the burners may be a drawback for some people.
 We like it, however, because you can run both burners at max power simultaneously.